Close

 Can I withdraw my EPF balance if I move abroad permanently?

-Yes, you can withdraw your entire EPF balance if you move abroad permanently.
-However, tax implications may apply based on your tenure of service.
+Yes, permanent overseas relocation permits the entire EPF balance withdrawal.
+However, tax implications may apply based on service tenure.

 3